dougsweetser/simply_animate_math/docs/static/vertical.md

-# Static Plane Math: Vertical
+# Static numbers in a plane that are vertical

 ![](../img/plane_r_300.gif)